-EYE PROBLEMS.
-INCLUDING CORNEAL ULCERS.
-CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION.
+EYE PROBLEMS, INCLUDING CORNEAL ULCERS, CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION.
 IF THE PATIENT EXPERIENCES:

-- .
-Eye Discomfort,
+- Eye Discomfort

-- Excessive Tearing,
+- Excessive Tearing

-- · Vision Changes,
+- Vision Changes

-- .
-Loss of Vision, · Eye Redness, or
+- Loss of Vision

+- Eye Redness

-- .
-Other Eye Problems,
+- Other Eye Problems

-THE PATIENT SHOULD BE INSTRUCTED TO IMMEDIATELY REMOVE THE LENSES.
-AND PROMPTLY CONTACT THE EYE CARE PROFESSIONAL.
+THE PATIENT SHOULD BE INSTRUCTED TO IMMEDIATELY REMOVE THE LENSES, AND PROMPTLY CONTACT THE EYE CARE PROFESSIONAL.

 - When prescribed for daily wear, patients should be instructed not to wear lenses while sleeping.
-Clinical studies have shown that the risk of serious adverse reactions is increased when lenses are worn overnight, and that the risk of ulcerative keratitis is greater for extended wear contact lens users than for daily wear users.3 - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers.
+Clinical studies have shown that the risk of serious adverse reactions is increased when lenses are worn overnight, and that the risk of ulcerative keratitis is greater for extended wear contact lens users than for daily wear users. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - Problems with contact lenses or lens care products could result in serious injury to the eye.
+Patients should be cautioned that proper use and care of contact lenses and lens care products are essential for the safe use of these products. - The overall risk of ulcerative keratitis may be reduced by carefully following directions for lens care.